Hire in Sweden

 |At least 10 years||6 months|

-The length of the notice period may be extended by virtue of collective bargaining agreements or individual contracts.
+The length of the notice period can be extended by virtue of collective bargaining agreements or individual contracts.

-The provisions in LAS regarding termination of employment are mandatory; however, the employer and the employee may agree to terminate the employment.
-Accordingly, it is possible to reach a separation agreement stipulating payment in lieu of notice and other terms and conditions that shall apply in connection with the separation.
+The provisions in LAS regarding termination of employment are mandatory.
+However, the employer and the employee can agree to terminate the employment.
+Accordingly, it is possible to reach a separation agreement stipulating payment in lieu of notice and other terms and conditions connected to the separation.